gregtuc/StockSocket/README.md

 StockSocket.start(["TSLA", "NIO", "NNDM", "ETH-USD"], stockPriceChanged);

-//Method to be called with each change in price for any of the tickers.
-You choose what to do with it! function stockPriceChanged(data){
-  console.log(data);
+//Callback method
+function stockPriceChanged(data){
+  //Choose what to do with your data as it comes in. console.log(data);
 }
 ```